 - Issue a protective order that limits or prohibits one parent’s contact with the child, and/or with the other parent

 Domestic violence is a highly emotional situation to be in or be accused of.
 Survivors of domestiv violence who are worried about their abusive partner endangering the children can minimize the latter’s chances of getting custody by obtaining a Domestic Violence Protective Order (DVPO), which orders the abuser to stay away from the survivor and, in certain situations, the children.
 At the other end of the spectrum, parents who have been falsely accused of domestic violence by a malicious spouse can find themselves in the terrible position of losing access to the children they love.

 North Carolina laws surrounding domestic violence can be complex and application of these laws vary case-by-case, leaving victims of both abuse and false allegations unsure about their rights and options in custody matters.
-For knowledgeable assistance and advice, contact the experienced family law attorneys of Haas Tharrington, P.A.
+For knowledgeable assistance and advice, contact the experienced family law attorneys of Haas & Associates, P.A.
 We will advocate for you throughout any and all custody proceedings, so that the final outcome is the one that is in the best interests of you and your children.